 As a mutual bank, Northfield Savings Bank does not pay a dividend to shareholders.
 Instead, we elect to pay a "community dividend" through our commitment to donate 10% of annual earnings to local non-profit organizations.
-In 2016, Northfield Savings Bank contributed approximately $500,000 to more than 220 non-profit organizations in Vermont.
+In 2018, Northfield Savings Bank's contributions exceeded $600,000 to more than 200 community organizations in Vermont.
 Thank you for banking with us and helping make this community dividend possible.

 As a community financial institution, Northfield Savings Bank has a responsibility to support organizations and activities contributing to the economic and social well-being of the Vermont communities we serve.

 Our Charitable Giving Policy is designed as a guide for the selection of recipients, and to establish the breadth and scope of contributions.
 It also provides a framework to assure the fair and objective evaluation of funding candidates.

 - Contribute to charitable or non-profit organizations with a 501(c)3 designation, not to individuals.

 - Contribute to Vermont-based non-profit organizations serving the needs of and benefiting people living within its service area of Central Vermont and Chittenden County.

 - Give priority to programs meeting the human service and housing needs of low to moderate income individuals, and programs supporting job development.

 - Consider the severity of need, the level of funding available from other sources, and the likelihood the requested donation will help accomplish desired outcomes.